The Texas Imperative

 The Texas Imperative Geothermal Initiative conducts geothermal resource mapping, quantification, and assessment of the Gulf Coast and East Texas.
 Geothermal energy refers to the heat stored in the Earth’s subsurface.
 It can provide clean, reliable, 24/7 firm baseload power as well as opportunities for direct use, such as heating and cooling.
 In recent years, the geothermal industry has gained significant momentum due to the advent of new technologies in well drilling and completions, and field pilot demonstrations.
 Several geothermal projects are brewing in Texas.
 The study will yield updated subsurface temperature and formation maps, including regional-scale play fairway maps for conventional and next-generation technologies, such as Enhanced Geothermal Systems, Closed-loop Systems, Reservoir Thermal Energy Storage, and co-production of hydrocarbons and minerals.
 Derived GIS maps and an accompanying Report of Investigations are expected to minimize risk in the subsurface and facilitate geothermal project development in Texas at scale.

-For more information, please contact Research Assistant Professor Shuvajit Bhattacharya.
+For more information, please contact Research Associate Professor Shuvajit Bhattacharya.

 Geologic Hydrogen and Helium

-The impact of Geologic Hydrogen and Helium gas resources on the global economy is expected to grow substantially in the coming few decades.
-While helium has been extracted from the subsurface for several decades in association with natural gas fields, geologic hydrogen is a relatively new concept that has generated considerable interest from the geoscience community in recent years.
+The impact of hydrogen and helium gas resources on the global economy is expected to grow substantially in the coming few decades.
+While helium has been extracted from the subsurface for several decades in association with natural gas fields, the idea of extracting hydrogen in its pure form from the subsurface (geologic hydrogen) is a relatively new concept that has generated considerable interest from the geoscience community in recent years.
 The Bureau’s research aims to estimate the state’s geologic hydrogen and helium resources and to map prospective regions within Texas for both gases.
 In the case of hydrogen, the research considers both natural and stimulated scenarios.
 The natural scenario is analogous to conventional oil and gas whereas the stimulated one involves engineered enhancement of certain subsurface hydrogen-generating reactions.
 In addition to regional-scale statewide prospectivity maps, the research focuses on a handful of specific areas within Texas where more detailed localized investigation can lead to sharper estimates of the resources.

 For more information, please contact Research Consultant Saad Saleh.